SenaliMadawala/AutomationProjectPy/README.md

-# First Automation Project 🚀
+# Automation Project Python 🚀

 A comprehensive web automation testing framework built with Python, Selenium, and PyTest.
 This project demonstrates automated testing of login functionality using the Page Object Model design pattern.